gsemet/dopplerr/README.md

 Two READMEs ?
 -------------

-I you look at the source code, you would have seen that there are TWO readme files: README.md and README.rst.
+If you look at the source code, you would have seen that there are TWO readme files: README.md and README.rst.
 This has been done on purpose
 because:

--   Docker Hub does not render restructuredText content
+-   Docker Hub does not render README written in restructuredText
--   Pypi does not render Markdown content
+-   Pypi does not render README written in Markdown

 So I have put both.
 Simple.